JayCarrUK/AutoConfig/README.md

         try {
             this.configurationLoader.load(this.configOptions);
         } catch (ConfigurationException e) {
-            this.getLogger().log(Level.WARNING, "Could not load config.", e);
+            this.getLogger().log(Level.WARNING, "Failed to load configuration, disabling plugin...", e);
+            // You might want to disable the plugin due to a missing configuration value. this.getServer().getPluginManager().disablePlugin(this);
         }

         // We can now use our configurable fields.
-You can then branch out and create a getter for our options to use it elsewhere. this.getLogger().info("Here is a configured value: " + this.configOptions.noDefaultValue);
+We can then branch out and create a getter for our options to use it elsewhere. this.getLogger().info("Here is a configured value: " + this.configOptions.noDefaultValue);
     }